Eastwind (music festival): The festival

-The recent years (since 2000) have seen increased recognition, visibility and surge in popularity of contemporary original music in India.
+The recent years (since 2000) have seen increased recognition, visibility and a surge in popularity of contemporary original music in India.
 In spite of that, the world’s perception of Indian music is still subjected to stereotypes, typically Bollywood.

 New Delhi plays host to a large number of the nation’s most popular live acts.
 With Indian bands and their music getting popular and bands being invited to perform abroad, Eastwind creates a single-point showcase that recognises and presents this talent as an entertainment experience.

 The idea of a large-scale music festival in India was pathbreaking and the participation of the most popular bands in the country was the main crowd-pulling element of the festival.
-Prospect Advisory & Management, who visualized and created this festival, were so swamped with requests for participation that they even had to postpone the first event in order to get through all the demos and applications.
+Prospect Advisory & Management, who visualized and created this festival, was swamped with requests for participation that they even had to postpone the first event in order to get through all the demos and applications.

 The second edition was postponed from October 2009 to January 2010 before being cancelled.